Circular economy concept may boost regional recycling, reuse

 "That has not happened in the past."

-Pea Ridge Mayor Jackie Crabtree said his city recently contracted with a single provider with a new recycling program as part of the contract.
+Pea Ridge Mayor Jackie Crabtree said his city recently contracted with a single provider with a new recycling program.

 "We had trucks from three different haulers going through town," Crabtree said.
 "We had some recycling bins set up in town, but people were dumping trash in them and making a mess of the area.
 With the single provider contract, we were able to get curbside recycling services included in the solid waste pickup."

-The Bella Vista Recycling Center operates a drop off recycling collection site.
-The center has been operating as a nonprofit entity with no ties to city or county governments for about 45 years, according to Paul Poulides, president of the board.
+The Bella Vista Recycling Center operates a drop-off recycling collection site.
+The center has been operating as a nonprofit with no ties to city or county governments for about 45 years, according to Paul Poulides, president of the board.
 Poulides said he has met with Holtmeyer and is interested in learning more about the council's initiative.

 "It sounds like a good plan," Poulides said.
 "The more people know about recycling, the better.
 I haven't heard anything concrete yet, but we're all for getting the word out about recycling."